 - The Earth Charter – It is more than just a document, but rather a continuous project.
 It acts as a framework for countries, organizations, and individuals to adjust their behavior to the standards

-- People and organizations from diverse fields have used the Earth Charter in creative ways that form communities.
-They invite people to bring the Earth Charter to their area of action.
+People and organizations from diverse fields have used the Charter in creative ways that form communities.
+They invite people to bring it to their area of action.

 - Annual reports